 “The fff… The fff…”

 A man in full military uniform pushed his way in and next to the president.
 He held his officer’s cap under his arm.
-He was sixtyish with a pinkish complexion and receding, cropped, ashy-blond hair.
-His crystal blue eyes were set narrowly under bushy, ginger eyebrows that decorated a puffy, weathered face that invoked the image of an unmade bed.
+He was sixtyish, with a pinkish complexion, and receding, cropped, ashy-blond hair.
+His crystal blue eyes were set narrowly under bushy, ginger eyebrows that punctuated a puffy, weathered face that invoked the image of an unmade bed.
 He was Fitzmaurice Buckminster, the secretary of defense.
 He bent down and spoke softly in the president’s ear, as if he was talking to a child.